 Many people ask – ‘when is the best time to visit Antarctica?’
 PART 1

-When talking with friends or prospective travellers, I am often asked, ‘are there polar bears up there?’
-However the second most common question is ‘when is the best time to travel to the windiest, driest, coldest continent on the planet?’
-Our answer is, as soon as it becomes accessible, and whenever you can find time to visit.
+When talking with friends or prospective travellers, we are often asked, ‘are there polar bears?’.
+However, the second most common question is ‘when is the best time to travel to the there?’.
+Our answer is as soon as it becomes accessible, and whenever you can find time to visit.

-Each stage of the season presents meritous reasons to experience one over the other.
+Each stage of the season presents numerous reasons to experience one over the other.
 Spring in the sub Antarctic islands and Antarctica is when everything comes back to life.
 The image of a tulip opening up in full bloom is similar to the awakening of the Antarctic following the cold and dark of winter.
-Over the course of the Austral winter, the Antarctic Peninsula becomes heavily surrounded by ice.
+Over the course of the Astral winter, the Antarctic Peninsula becomes heavily surrounded by ice.
 So much so that most species retire for the winter a little farther north, to milder climes.
-In early October, which is considered spring in the Southern ocean, the sub Antarctic islands come to life.
-Birdlife is highly animated as mating becomes the most popular sport on many islands, seals too partake in the age old art of procreation.
-These two species alone make the beaches of the sub Antarctic islands (South Georgia & Falkland Islands) an incredible frenzy of activity.
+In early October, which is considered spring in the Southern ocean, the sub-Antarctic islands come to life.
+Birdlife is highly animated as mating becomes the most popular sport on many islands, seals to partake in the age-old art of procreation.
+These two species alone make the beaches of the sub-Antarctic islands (South Georgia & Falkland Islands) an incredible frenzy of activity.
 Add to this 100’s of thousands of king penguins flooding the beaches to mate with their one and only, and a miracle is born.